raganwald-deprecated/homoiconic/2008-10-30/thrush.markdown

 [![Spotted Laughing Thrush (c) 2008 Jim Frazee, some rights reserved](http://farm4.static.flickr.com/3064/2639231972_261d092e5a.jpg)](http://flickr.com/photos/12530381@N07/2639231972/ "Spotted Laughing Thrush (c) 2008 Jim Frazee, some rights reserved")

-The Thrush is written `Txy = yx`.
+The thrush is written `Txy = yx`.
 It _reverses_ evaluation.
 In Ruby terms,

 	thrush.call(a_value).call(a_proc)
 	  => a_proc.call(a_value)

-In [No Detail Too Small](http://weblog.raganwald.com/2008/01/no-detail-too-small.html), I defined `Object#into`, an implementation of the Thrush as a Ruby method:
+In [No Detail Too Small](http://weblog.raganwald.com/2008/01/no-detail-too-small.html), I defined `Object#into`, an implementation of the thrush as a Ruby method:

 	class Object
 	  def into expr = nil